bakiel/claude-compaction-fix-research/README.md

    ```

 ### **Testing Fresh Account (Advanced):**
-If nothing else works, test with a completely fresh macOS user account to isolate the issue.
+If nothing else works, test with a completely fresh user account to isolate the issue.

 ---